-If you missed this step, go back to Getting workers compensation insurance.
+If you missed this step, go back to how to get workers compensation insurance.

 A return to work (RTW) program is the formal policy that outlines general procedures for handling work related injury or illness.
 It represents an employer's commitment to the health, safety and recovery of workers following an incident.

 All employers in NSW must have a RTW program within 12 months of starting a business.